jonl1096/SnapCalendar/README.md

 TODO:
 - fix issue that when app starts in portrait mode and picture is taken in landscape the file info gets messed up and program doesn't work
+    - has something to do with when the program changes orientation, the activity is destroyed and recreated
 - fix issue with tesseract not working well with varying text sizes within one photo
 - add calendar functionality